roboticmaterialsgroup/soft-compiler/README.md

 2. Input J is intentionally removed to avoid confusion between I and J.

 ## Reading the schematic
-1. The output schematic is organized in terms of block diagrams.
+1. The schematic is organized in terms of inputs, outputs and logic devices.
-2. The output from each logic device is connected horizontally to the closest next logic devices.
+2. The inputs are located on the left side, and the output from each logic device is connected horizontally to the closest next logic devices.
-3. If there are multiple inputs, the vertical placement of the logic device should be considered.
+3. All soft bistable valves representations of the logic gates includes red arrows, where some are marked with “T” and “B”, denoting top and bottom chamber respectively.
-4. If there are two inputs then the output from the top logic device will go into the top input of the next horizontally closest logic device.
+4. We highly recomment to read the information about configuring soft bistable valve as a logic gate from (https://github.com/roboticmaterialsgroup/soft-bistable-valve
 5. Below is an annotated example.

 	![image](https://user-images.githubusercontent.com/68814774/156939979-d4bdefd8-f009-4d04-ab2b-e255c64246d3.png)